yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

     - fewer bugs

 3. _**Efficiency**_, which is generally correlated to:
     - how much processing power you'll need per user
     - how long the user will wait to see/update datas

 4. _**Popularity**_, which correlate with:
     - number of tested libraries
     - facility to find learning material
     - ability to find another developper to work with

 Each feature is quite important and mostly independant.

 ## modelization

-Unfortunately, these kind of properties are very hard to measure with precision and we could only get an order of magnitude.
+Unfortunately, these kind of properties are very hard to measure with precision.
-So we will end up with "clusters" of values:
+In fact we could only get order of magniture for each.
+In the end, we will have _clusters_ (please, don't take offense about the strong adjectives, I could have used school notations from A to F):

 <div class="small">